melopeo/PM/README.md

 # PM
-##The Power Mean Laplacian for Multilayer Graph Clustering
+## The Power Mean Laplacian for Multilayer Graph Clustering

-## Clustering Signed Networks with the Geometric Mean of Laplacians

 MATLAB implementation of the paper: